gitlabhq/gitlabhq/doc/api/repositories.md

 ]
 ```

-## Get file from repository
+## Get a blob from repository

-Allows you to receive information about file in repository like size and
+Allows you to receive information about blob in repository like size and
 content.
-Note that file content is Base64 encoded.
+Note that blob content is Base64 encoded.
 This endpoint can be accessed
 without authentication if the repository is publicly accessible.

 ```